lefthandlauren/hashserve/README.md

 Manual Tests:
 I executed a couple tests manually so I could time box my efforts here.
 I tested that the service finishes processing an in-flight hash, but rejects incoming requests received after the shutdown signal.
 This passed.
-I tested the special characters "," and "\" manually because they really didn't play nicely with Postman's data file.
-The "\" failed (see bug report) and the comma...passed...but I swear it failed initially.
+I tested the special characters "," and backslash manually because they really didn't play nicely with Postman's data file.
+The backslash failed (see bug report) and the comma...passed...but I swear it failed initially.
 Did you include a Heisenbug?

 Areas for Improvement:
 I didn't test double or multi-byte characters.
 Again, timebox.